-This course examines the narratives of Joshua, Judges, Ruth, Samuel, Kings, Chronicles, Ezra, Nehemiah, and Esther.
-Emphasis will be given to the rise and fall of Israel/Judah's monarchy and the text's theological reflection upon the nation's history.
+This course examines the books of Joshua, Judges, Ruth, Samuel, Kings, Chronicles, Ezra, Nehemiah, and Esther.
+Emphasis will be given to the genre of historiography, the tools of narrative criticism, and the biblical text's own theological reflection upon Israel/Judah's history.

-Prerequisite: B111 Old Testament
+Prerequisite: B111 Old Testament Literature

-Literature